harryxu/dserver/data/puppet/modules/apache/README.md

 This module is CI tested on Centos 5 & 6, Ubuntu 12.04 & 14.04, Debian 7, and RHEL 5, 6 & 7 platforms against both the OSS and Enterprise version of Puppet.

-The module contains support for other distributions and operating systems, such as FreeBSD and Amazon Linux, but is not formally tested on those and regressions can occur.
+The module contains support for other distributions and operating systems, such as FreeBSD, Gentoo and Amazon Linux, but is not formally tested on those and regressions can occur.

 ###SELinux and Custom Paths